 Background Screening Frequently Asked Questions

-HireSafe offers an exhaustive FAQ for everything related to employment screening from adverse action to employment verification you can likely find the answer to your question below.
+With our background check services based in California and 20 years of experience HireSafe provides an exhaustive FAQ for everything related to employment screening.
+From adverse action to employment verification you can likely find the answer to your question below.

 Employment Background Checks

 DOT Substance Abuse Testing

 Only for marijuana and cocaine because they are the most commonly used illegal drugs?
 For all illegal drugs?
 For alcohol?
 For prescription drugs which may affect work performance?

 Who will collect the specimens?
 Will you use a confirmation test?
 What laboratory will you use?
 Will you use a medical review officer?
 How will you protect the employees’ privacy and confidentiality?

 Refuse to hire?
 Tell the applicant why you are not hiring him or her?
 Allow the applicant to be retested?
 Allow the applicant to reapply after six months?

 Fire all employees who test positive?
 Refer employees to counseling and treatment after the first positive but fire after the second?
 Allow employees more than one chance to become drug-free before firing?

 After all accidents?
 Only after some accidents?
 When performance becomes unacceptable?
 When an employee behaves abnormally?
 On a random basis?
 As part of a physical examination?